 The definition of "Intellectual Property Rights" in Standard clause, Interpretation: Cross-border: clause 1 would normally be adopted in a warranty that IP rights have not been infringed.

-10. Is VAT or another service tax payable in your jurisdiction?
+10. Is value added tax (VAT) or another service tax payable in your jurisdiction?
 Please state the name of the service tax, if any.

 There is no VAT, sales tax or service tax in Hong Kong.